-The Contractor and the Surety shall defend, indemnify, and hold harmless the state and its representatives and any affected third party or political subdivision from any claim, cause of action, and damages for infringement arising from or relating to the Contractor's use of a patented design, device, material, process, trademark, or copyright.
+The Contractor and the Surety shall defend, indemnify, and hold harmless the State and its representatives and any affected third party or political subdivision from any claim, cause of action, and damages for infringement arising from or relating to the Contractor's use of a patented design, device, material, process, trademark, or copyright.

 107-1.04 WAGE RATES.
 The Contractor and all subcontractors shall pay the current prevailing rate of wages as per AS 36.05.010 and this Contract.
-On federally funded projects the Contractor and all subcontractors shall pay the higher of the appropriate wage rates published by the Alaska Department of Labor and the U.S. Department of Labor, for each individual job classification.
+On federally funded projects the Contractor and all subcontractors shall pay the higher of the appropriate wage rates published by the Alaska

+Department of Labor and the U.S. Department of Labor, for each individual job classification.
 The Contractor and all subcontractors shall file certified payroll with the Alaska Department of Labor and Workforce Development (DOLWD) and with the Engineer for all work performed on the project.
+Submit certified payrolls electronically to the DOLWD and the Engineer.